 - Hire the people that explain the why’s and the how’s and stop trusting “growth hackers” and other (self-taught) magicians.

 - If you want to hire a growth hacker, at least, first, learn what growth hacking is.
 Watch this course to learn more.

 The Bottom Line?

-So, there you go: you visit the website of a growth marketing agency.
+So, there you go: you visit the website of a growth hacking agency.
 You are pumped by the client logos, the (irrelevant) testimonials they have at the bottom of their page, by their well-crafted website copy, and by their “x Ways to Improve your Facebook Ads Performance” blog post.
 My question is: would you work with that agency?